JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 achieved/target ratio (`best_tpl`/`best_score`) and writes that out instead.
 `SWEEP.BEST_SNAPSHOT_MET_ALL_GOALS(best_score)` (`best_score >= 1.0`) then
-re-derives `met_timing` for that restored snapshot — without it, a build could restore a snapshot that measured 244.72 MHz against a 147.00 MHz target and still exit `TIMING NOT MET`, because `met_timing` was last written by a later, worse iteration (e.g. one a floor-stop landed on afterward) and never re-checked against the snapshot actually written out.
+re-derives `met_timing` for that restored snapshot — without it, a build could restore a snapshot that measured well above its target and still exit `TIMING NOT MET`, because `met_timing` was last written by a later, worse iteration (e.g. one a floor-stop landed on afterward) and never re-checked against the snapshot actually written out.

 ### Plan

-`MainSweepPlan` (one per MAIN with a target MHz) replaces the old `SweepState`/`InstSweepState` multiplier bookkeeping.
+`MainSweepPlan` (one per MAIN with a target MHz) holds the sweep's per-main state.
 For the running example, mid-sweep after one failed iteration that was attributed to `mul_add`, the plan would look like:

 ```python
 MainSweepPlan(